Shadow Traditional Chinese Medicine practitioners and work with health professionals in urban and rural communities.

 Practice traditional Chinese healing methods.

-You will observe medical professionals performing techniques such as acupuncture, moxibustion, cupping, Qigong, medicinal food, tea, foot massage, hot spring therapy, music therapy, and the Five Animal Movements and then, under their guidance, practice these techniques yourself.
+You will observe medical professionals performing techniques such as acupuncture, Tuina massage, moxibustion, and cupping and then, under their guidance, practice these techniques yourself.
+You’ll also learn Qigong, medicinal food, medicinal tea making, foot massage, hot spring therapy, music therapy, and the Five Animal Movements.

 You’ll also learn 24-form Taiji through daily Taiji exercises.